 - 30 Day Money back guarantee;

 Avast Secureline VPN allows torrenting and even provides specific servers that support P2P connections.
 Secureline offers 256-bit encryption and the OpenVPN protocol which makes your traffic more secure..

 What’s interesting about Avast is that you can purchase a full security package or you could pay much less for a single type of device (Mac, Windows, mobile device, etc.).

 Frequently Asked Questions: Torrent VPNs

 Let’s discuss some frequently asked questions about P2P and VPNs for torrenting.

 Mostly yes, but only if you use a good VPN.
 Don’t buy into the marketing, though.
 If you’re doing illegal activity, even with the best service, there’s still significant risk.

 VPNs are legal in most parts of the world, although there are some exceptions.
 In some countries, such as China and North Korea, using a virtual private network isn’t allowed.
 It’s not a simple answer, so you’ll want to understand more about whether using a VPN is illegal.

 uTorrent is a P2P client software that you can use for torrenting.
 The software itself is legal to use and can be used in conjunction with a virtual private network for security.
 However, when you use it to download copyrighted things, the act becomes illegal.

 Copyright trolls are small businesses that target people who torrent.
 They approach copyright holders and sign agreements that they can send legal notices on their behalf.
 Then they monitor torrenting websites and track IP addresses.
 From that, they get a list of names and addresses, and send notices to torrent users.
-They often scare users by saying that if they take the matters to the court, they might have to pay $10,000 but copyright trolls can settle for let’s say, $3000.
+They often scare users by saying that if they take the matters to the court, they might have to pay $10,000 but then will later settle for $3000.